How Much House Can You Afford in New Boston MI?

 For buyers

+Wyandotte is the downtown-and-river option.
 Grosse Ile is its own conversation, waterfront, larger lots, slower pace, higher price band.
 Well-priced homes anywhere Downriver can pull multiple offers in a few days, so having financing locked in before you start walking houses matters more than people think.

 For sellers